TaqBostan/react-image-label/README.md

-A comprehensive package for tagging images.
+A comprehensive component for tagging images.

 ## Features

-- Bounding Box, Circle, and Polygon Tag
+- Bounding Box (Rectangle, Square, and Circle), and Polygon Annotations
-- Add, Edit, Drag, and Delete Tags
+- Add, Edit, Drag, and Delete Annotations
 - Zoom and Scale
 - Changing image on the fly
 - Raw or typed input/output